SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 The approach which is currently most prominent in the Spiking Neural Networks community is to use existing algorithms from machine learning and to adapt them to the specificity of spiking architectures.
 One such example is to adapt the successes of deep learning algorithms and to transfer the back-propagation algorithm to SNNs, for instance with a surrogate gradient.
 This approach is quite successful, and SNNs approach in some case the performance of Deep Learning algorithms, for instance on the N-MNIST dataset for categorizing digits in a stream of events.
 However, most biological neural systems use spikes and are obviously more efficient than current state-of-the-art vision systems, both in terms of efficiency (accuracy), in speed (latency), and energy consumption.
 There is therefore an immense gap in the way we understand biology to translate it to the efficiency of SNNs.
 Our approach will be to focus on the temporal representation of information directly.
 In particular, our objective is to fully exploit the capacity of spiking neurons to detect synchronous patterns.

 While my previous expertise was based on the modeling of how SNNs process information (Perrinet, Samuelides and Thorpe, 2004) and how these networks may be tuned in a unsupervised manner to their input (Perrinet, Samuelides and Thorpe, 2003), many different SNN architectures may provide robust solutions.
 Since that time, I have worked on exploring the space of all solutions which are the most efficient to solve a given problem using Bayesian methods.
 This culminated in defining a hierarchical model performing predictive coding (Boutin et al, 2020).
 However, this network is analog and simulations perform too slowly, even on advanced GPU architectures, to be used for real life situation.
 We have recently developed a similar architecture but based on a SNN architecture.
 In particular, this model is event-based from one end (sensory input from event-based cameras) to the other (classification) and its intermediate layers are learned in a self-supervised fashion (Grimaldi et al, 2021: a, b).

+Lamme and Roelfsemma, 2000

+Nowak and Bullier, 1997

+RSVP - 17ms per image

 ### how timing encodes analogous profile